You may be wondering if you really, truly need an editor.

 Writing is a solitary act.
 Even if you’re sitting in a sidewalk café or an airport terminal on a Friday morning, you’re all alone, huddled over your laptop.
 You’re free to write whatever and however you want.
 It’s just you and your words.

 Reading, however, is not a solitary act.
 Reading The Martian on Mars would not be a solitary act.
-Reading connects one person to another, no matter who or where they are.
-It creates a common bond, something people can share even if they’re on different planets.
+Reading connects one person to another, creating a common bond across the room or across the solar system.

-Partners, friends, and writing group members can give valuable feedback.
-Sometimes, though, it’s hard to take caring criticism from people you know.
+Partners, friends, and writing group members can provide valuable feedback.
+It may be difficult, however, to take caring criticism from people you know.
 Or they may be too gentle.
-If you’re lucky, you have one or two trusted readers who can give you what you need.
+If you’re lucky, you have one or two trusted readers who can give you exactly what you need.

 In all honesty, I can’t take on every project that comes my way.
 I may not have room in my admittedly light schedule or I simply may not be the right editor for you.
 But I’m always willing to take a look and offer some brief feedback.